 If you want to pick up your car accident report in person, you’ll need to head to the Springfield Police Headquarters.
 You can find them at 321 E. Chestnut Expressway, Springfield, MO 65802.
 The front desk is open for walk-in requests Monday through Friday, from 7 a.m. to 5 p.m.
 It’s always a good idea to call ahead if you have questions; their line at 417-864-1810 is available Monday through Friday from 7 a.m. to 7 p.m.
 Going in person can be helpful if you want to ask clarifying questions and leave with the report in hand, knowing you have exactly what you need.

-Sending a Request by Mail
+How to Request Your Report by Mail

 For those who can’t make it to the headquarters during business hours, requesting your report by mail is a great alternative.
 You will send your written request to the same address: Springfield Police Headquarters, 321 E. Chestnut Expressway, Springfield, MO 65802.
 When you mail your request, it’s crucial to be as thorough as possible.
 Make sure you include your payment and all the key details about the accident.
 Omitting information can lead to delays, so it’s worth taking a few extra minutes to double-check that you’ve included everything the records department will need to locate your specific report and process your request efficiently.